 Video by Christian Knoll

-At a beam-raising ceremony marking a major milestone in construction of the Richardson Design Center at Colorado State University last week, two interior design students thanked Nancy and Curt Richardson and other donors for making the new facility possible.
+At a beam-raising ceremony marking a major milestone in construction of the Richardson Design Center at Colorado State University, two interior design students thanked Nancy and Curt Richardson and other donors for making the new facility possible.

 “You’re giving us much more than just a beautifully constructed building,” sophomore Nick Hahn said.
 “You’re giving us an educational foundation to set us up for success the rest of our lives.”